Shepherdeye/Task-one-Carpet-Cleaning-Price-Calculator-/README.md

 <h3>Why the output of equation=  $30.00 ?</h3>
 <p>
-Because we used a Standard Numeric Format type "C" (Currency) and it appeare the  dollar sign  "$" .
+Because we used a Standard Numeric Format type "C" (Currency) and it appear the dollar sign "$" .
 </p>
 <br>
 <h3>what is its benefit ?</h3>